valleyUp/PGONet/README.md

 ```

-PINN_bench is a PINN benchmark comparison case, where Test.py is a program for generating boundaries and initial sampling points.
+bench is a benchmark comparison case, where Test.py is a program for generating boundaries and initial sampling points.
-This program is modified from https://github.com/farscape-project/PINNs_Benchmark.
+This program is modified from https://github.com/farscape-project/PINNs_Benchmark and https://github.com/walkerchi/ETHz-DLSC_PartB.
 Thanks to the provider.

 The corresponding relationship between the case program is shown in the following table: